trimble-oss/trimble-id-sdk-docs-for-js/README.md

 5. Select "Create Application" to save changes.

 Take note of the Client ID and URLs under the "Basic Information" section.
 You'll need these values to configure the SDK.

+**Scopes**

+Trimble Identity uses scopes to determine the aud claim in the returned access token.
+Scope is mandatory for the application to work.
+You can use the scope as the application name registered in the Trimble Developer Console.
+For example, if you have registered an application with the name "test", then it must be registered in the format {some_uuid}-"test".
+For eg., 12345678-1234-1234-1234-123456789012-test.

 For more information, see [Authentication documentation](https://developer.trimble.com/docs/authentication).